Comments

 |

-Arends was a very prolific breeder of perennials
+Arends was a very prolific breeder of several species of

 Astilbe.
 He owned a

-nursery and lived in Ronsdorf, Germany and developed over 74 cultivars of the crosses
+nursery and lived in Ronsdorf, Germany where he developed over 74 cultivars of

 which were given his name,